Menu

 LOST ARBITRATION FAXES

-I must take the reader forward fourteen years to the following letter dated 30 July 2009.
+I must take the reader fourteen years forward to the following letter, dated 30 July 2009.
 According to this letter dated 30 July 2009, from Graham Schorer (COT spokesperson) and ex-client of the arbitrator, Dr Hughes wrote to Paul Crowley, CEO Institute of Arbitrators Mediators Australia (IAMA), attaching a statutory declaration (see Burying The Evidence File 13-H and a copy of a previous letter dated 4 August 1998 from Mr Schorer to me, detailing a phone conversation Mr Schorer had with the arbitrator early in 1994 regarding lost Telstra COT related faxes.
 During that conversation, the arbitrator explained, in some detail, that:

 “Hunt & Hunt Australian Head Office of was located in Sydney and is a member of an international association of law firms.
 Due to overseas time zone differences, at close of business, Melbourne’s incoming facsimiles are night switched to automatically divert to Hunt & Hunt Sydney office where someone is always on duty.
 There are occasions on the opening of the Melbourne office, the person responsible for cancelling the night switching of incoming faxes from the Melbourne office to the Sydney Office, has failed to cancel the automatic diversion of incoming facsimiles.”Burying The Evidence File 13-H.